 The largest door-knocking voter engagement and community justice organization in PA.
 Last year One PA registered over 7,000 new voters and knocked over 250,000 doors helping bring in the largest wave of women elected in Pennsylvania history.
-In 2020, they will combine census engagement with voter registration and turn out even more voters.
 They work from the school board to the federal level and members lead the way.
 One PA is a multi-racial, inter-generational statewide grassroots community organization that shifts the balance of power through popular political education, lifting up community voices, and building high-impact campaigns with partner organizations.
 Their members are workers, students, parents, seniors, people with disabilities, and retirees excited to learn, collaborate, and build power.

 Working Families is a growing progressive political organization that fights for an economy that works for all of us, and a democracy in which every voice matters.
 We believe that our children’s life chances must not be determined at birth and that America must be a nation that allows all its people to thrive.